Leptospermum scoparium ‘Apple Blossom’: A Delicate Beauty with Prickly Leaves

-Leptospermum scoparium ‘Apple Blossom’ is also known as the New Zealand Tea Tree Apple Blossom, Mānuka, Manuka Myrtle, Broom Tea Tree, Jelly Bush, or Tea Tree.
-It is native to New Zealand, Chatham Island, and Southeast Australia.
-It belongs to the Myrtaceae family of plants.
-Scoparium in Latin means “broom-like”.
+Overview: Leptospermum scoparium ‘Apple Blossom’, also known as the New Zealand Tea Tree Apple Blossom, Mānuka, Manuka Myrtle, Broom Tea Tree, Jelly Bush, or Tea Tree, is a captivating evergreen shrub.
+It belongs to the Myrtaceae family of plants and is native to New Zealand, Chatham Island, and Southeast Australia.
+The Latin term “scoparium” refers to its broom-like appearance.

 Distinctive Features and Plant Characteristics: Leptospermum scoparium ‘Apple Blossom’ showcases narrow, elliptical, or needle-like leaves that are prickly in nature.
 The foliage is predominantly green but may display a delicate pink hue, especially in colder temperatures.
 From April through July, this shrub produces light pink double flowers.
 In some cases, it may even experience a second blooming period in autumn.
 Leptospermum scoparium ‘Apple Blossom’ can reach a height of approximately 3m or 11ft and forms seed capsules after flowering.
 It is frost-hardy, enduring temperatures as low as -5°C or 23°F.

 Growing Conditions: Leptospermum scoparium ‘Apple Blossom’ is well-suited to locations affected by fire and often regenerates swiftly after forest fires.
 When planting this shrub, ensure moderately fertile, moist, and well-drained soil in a sunny environment.

 Planting: Spring or fall is ideal for planting Leptospermum scoparium ‘Apple Blossom’.
 Select a location that receives ample sunlight or partial shade.
 The soil should be well-drained and slightly acidic.